velev1/CSharp-Part-2/04. Numeral Systems/homework/05. Hexadecimal to binary/README.md

 ## Output
 - Print the its binary representation on a single line
-  - There should not be leading zeroes
+  - There should not be leading zeros

 ## Constraints
 - 1 <= **N** <= 10<sup>18</sup> = DE0B6B3A7640000<sub>(16)</sub>